ubernostrum/django-registration/docs/quickstart.rst

 * :ref:`The one-step workflow <one-step-workflow>`, in which a user signs up and their account is immediately active and logged in.

+If you want a signup process other than what's provided by these built-in workflows, please see the documentation for the base :ref:`view <views>` and :ref:`form <forms>` classes, which you can subclass to implement your own preferred user registration flow and rules.
+The guide below covers use of the built-in workflows.

-The guide below covers use of these two workflows.
-Regardless of which one you choose to use, you should add `"django_registration"` to your :data:`~django.conf.settings.INSTALLED_APPS` setting.
+Regardless of which registration workflow you choose to use, you should add `"django_registration"` to your :data:`~django.conf.settings.INSTALLED_APPS` setting.

 .. important:: **Django's authentication system must be installed**